+Appoint or remove the Officers referred to in the Operating Procedures

 Execute or authorise the execution of agreements as required to carry out the purposes of the Gavi Alliance.

 The Board shall exercise all other lawful powers required to carry out the purposes of the Gavi Alliance.

-The Gavi Board members shall not be entitled to receive compensation for their services.
-Reasonable expenses for attendance at Board Meetings and for participating in other Gavi Alliance activities may be paid or reimbursed by the Gavi Alliance.
+Board members shall not normally be entitled to receive compensation for their services.
+However, the Board may, on the recommendation of the Governance Committee, consider the payment of an honorarium to the Chair and/or the Vice Chair of the Board.
+Reasonable expenses for attendance at Board meetings and for participating in other Gavi Alliance activities may be paid or reimbursed by the Gavi Alliance.